RebelCode/expression-wp-query-builder/README.md

 ## Details

 This package provides abstract functionality for the most implementation aspects of building [`WP_Query`] arguments from expressions.
-The traits in this package are meant to compliment each other, while also remaining agnostic of the each other's implementation details.
+The traits in this package are meant to complement each other, while also remaining agnostic of the each other's implementation details.
 Most, if not all, traits are designed to provide functionality that depends on abstracted methods.
 Other traits in the package will offer implementations for those abstracted methods, while also depending on their own abstracted methods.